According to statistics, US exhibitors spend roughly $24 billion on trade shows.

 Accurately calculating the ROI on your trade show marketing can be tricky, but one thing’s for certain.

-If you don’t know how to talk to customers at trade shows, this can seriously impact your ROI.
+If you don’t know how to talk to customers at trade shows and conventions, this can seriously impact your ROI.

 Unless you have a product that literally sells itself, you’ll have a hard time attracting prospects if your customer interaction skills aren’t up to par.